 My story is much simpler than most.
 Julian and I weren’t married.
 We don’t have children together.
 I have a home that no one can ever take from me.
 I have a car of my own.
 I have an income.
 Imagine if I did not.
 Stop reading this for one minute an insert into my story — those texts and phone calls — a woman who does not have my resources.
 Ask yourself: why does she stay?

 The entire relationship was built on lies — a fictitious life that Julian Williams created for himself.
 If a NPD sufferer doesn’t have the life he/she feels he/she should have, they’ll invent one, or aspects of one.
 I believe Julian Williams invented a whole imaginary life to present to me.
 He lied about his age (he’s much younger than he told me), numerous horrific diseases and deaths in his family, his education (he never graduated from college, much less Howard University as he claimed), he lied about where he grew up, and he said he has cancer (we have no evidence of this).
 Meaningless lies.

 Julian Williams invented dead babies, miscarriages, and still-born births for his fictitious siblings.
 One of his fake brothers was in the military and did fake prison time for committing a war crime and murdering a fake innocent family in Iraq.
 It’s sick.
 Terrifyingly sick.
 The elaborate details are mind-boggling and it’s impossible to try to sort out or wrap one’s mind around it.

 Julian cheated on me right under my nose.
-While lying in my bed, he called another woman and talked to her for 1o minutes on the phone.
-He told me it was his sister.
-The women were numerous.
 His friends lied for him.
 His family members lied for him.